duneanalytics/dune-docs/README.md

 ### Publishing Changes

-If you have made changes to the documentation and want to publish them, simply make a pull request to the main branch.
+If you have made changes to the documentation and want to publish them, submit a pull request to the main branch.
+**Please always allow "(edits by maintainers)[https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork]" so the docs maintainers can work with your PR.**

 Once the pull request is merged, the changes will be automatically published to the documentation website.

 ### Adding New Pages